 - It must be affordable for students.
 You might think USD 22.00 is affordable, but for some parts of the world, this figure is still considered a privilege, a luxury.
 It must be lower than USD10.00.

-- It must be fully compatible in term of using Arduino IDE and Arduino UNO R3's library and example code.
-This is the most important spec because Arduino.cc have done amazing work in making the Arduino IDE to be work seamlessly on every platform and there are millions of example codes for Arduino UNO R3.
+- It must be fully compatible in term of using Arduino IDE, Arduino UNO R3's library and example code.
+This is the most important spec because Arduino.cc have done an amazing work in making the Arduino IDE to work seamlessly on every platform and there are millions of example codes for Arduino UNO R3.

 - Friendly enough for teachers and students (that does not have electronics background and fundamentals) to learn microcontroller, coding and electronics.

 - Build in the features which is important, even it is basic.

 We are familiar with Arduino UNO R3 as we have designed CT-UNO before.
 But the objective is not to design and produce another low cost Arduino UNO, it is to solve the problems of teacher and student.
 They wanted to teach electronics, coding and microcontroller; and millions of students wanted to learn this amazing platform.
 Is an essential tool for makers.

 Picture showing CT-UNO (Left) vs Arduino UNO R3 (Right)

 Before we can start the development, there are a few features and spec that need to be finalized.
 So here is it.

 Which MCU?
 The Atmega328P or 328PB or even Atmega32U4?

 1st, the MCU, we look into Atmega328PB, tested it with our first prototype and there are some findings that stopped us from using it :(